Table of Contents

 Wwise lets you extend its capabilities by building your own effect plug-ins.
 Create and integrate audio effect plug-ins, or sound sources such as synthesizers, physical modeling, and so on.

-A Wwise audio plug-in is composed of two parts:
+A Wwise audio plug-in is composed of three parts:

 - Wwise application plug-in: The part used by Wwise to display dialogs where the user can edit the plug-in's properties, and to execute the plug-in when the user plays sounds in Wwise.